opf/openproject/docs/installation-and-operations/faq/README.md

 ## Are there extra fees to pay, in terms of installing the OpenProject software?

 The Community Edition and [Enterprise on-premises edition](https://www.openproject.org/enterprise-edition/) are on-premises solutions and thus need installation from your side while the [Enterprise cloud edition](https://www.openproject.org/hosting/) is hosted by us.
 The Community edition is for free and we ask you to do the installation yourself.
 Of course we support you with a clear and easy [installation guide](https://www.openproject.org/download-and-installation/).
 If you would like us to install the Enterprise on-premises edition for you, we are charging a fee of €150 (excluding VAT) for this once-off service.
 You can add the installation support during your [Enterprise on-premises edition booking process](../../enterprise-edition-guide/activate-enterprise-edition/#order-the-enterprise-on-premises-edition).

+## How can I select the BIM edition during installation?

+Please have a look at the [initial configuration instruction](../installation/packaged/#step-1-select-your-openproject-edition).